AntunPrskalo/loka-door2door/README.md

 <br>

 The schema above gives an overview of the data flow between the source and the Data Warehouse.
-Here is an explanation of each step in the flowchart:
+Each step in the process is described sections below.

 <br>